The Bart Pattern in Cryptocurrency

 Then, after trading sideways for a while in a wave of distribution, the pattern ends with a Bart correction which takes the shape of a giant red candle that is about equal length to the first green candle.

-This red candle is formed as other big players force the price back down, stop losses are hit, traders panic, longs close their leveraged positions, and bots sell based on signals.
+This red candle is formed as other big players force the price back down, stop losses are hit, traders panic, longs close their leveraged positions, bots sell based on signals, and the “liquidity gap” formed by the first candle is filled.

 The grand result of this is that it forms what looks like a recognizable head of spiky hair sitting on top of an equally recognizable head.